 As of March 3, 1997, approximately 98.4% of the combined voting power of the outstanding shares of Common Stock was held by the shareholders of NSI.
 As a result, when acting as stockholders of the Company, these shareholders of NSI will consider the short-term and long-term impact of all stockholder decisions on the consolidated financial results of NSI and the Company.
 In addition, the Company has entered into distribution, trademark/tradename license, licensing and sales, and management services agreements (the "Operating Agreements") with NSI and with Nu Skin International Management Group, Inc. ("NSIMG"), a Delaware corporation also controlled by the shareholders of NSI, summary descriptions of which are set forth below.
-Such summaries are qualified in their entirety by reference to the Operating Agreements, forms of which were filed as exhibits to the Company's Registration Statement on Form S-1 (File No. 333-12073).
-In the future the Company may enter into amendments to the Operating Agreements or additional agreements with NSI or NSIMG.
-The Company intends to seek the approval of a majority of its independent directors for any amendment to the Operating Agreements and any new agreement which the Company believes to be of material importance to the Company and as to which the Company and NSI or $\ensuremath{\mathsf{NSIMG}}$ have conflicting interests.
+Such summaries are qualified in their entirety by reference to the Operating Agreements, forms of which were filed as exhibits to the Company may enter into amendments to the Operating Agreements or additional agreements with NSI or NSIM6.
+The Company intends to seek the approval of a majority of its independent directors for any amendment to the Operating Agreements and any new agreement which the Company believes to be of material importance to the Company and as to which the Company and NSI or NSIMG have conflicting interests.
 The Company is almost completely dependent on the Operating Agreements to conduct its business, and in the event NSI is unable or unwilling to perform its obligations under the Operating Agreements, or terminates the Operating Agreements as provided therein, the Company's business and results of operations will be adversely affected.